IIIF/api/source/auth/2.0/index.md

   * The client does not have access to the Content Resource, and thus the client checks for authentication services in the JSON received.
 * If the response is neither 200 nor 401, the client must handle other HTTP status codes

-* When the client checks for authentication services, it first checks the authentication services:
+* When the client checks for authentication services:
-  * First it looks for a External interaction pattern as this does not require any user interaction.
-If present, it opens the Access Token service to see if the cookie has already been obtained.
+  * First it looks for a External access service pattern as this does not require any user interaction.
+If present, it opens the Access Token service to see if a cookie has already been obtained, or if some other aspect of the request meets the authorisation requirement.
-  * If not, it checks for a Kiosk interaction pattern as it does not involve user interaction.
-If present, it opens the Access Cookie service in a separate window.
+  * If no External service is present, the client checks for a Kiosk access service pattern as it does not involve user interaction.
+If present, it opens the Access Service in a separate window.
-  * If not, it checks for a Clickthrough interaction pattern.
-If present, it renders the description of the service and a confirmation button to prompt for the user to click through.
-Once the user has clicked the confirmation, it opens the Access Cookie service in a separate window.
-  * If not, it presents any Login interaction patterns available and prompts the user to login with one of them.
-When the user selects the realm to log in at, which takes the Access Cookie service role, it opens that realm's user interface in a separate window.
+  * If no Kiosk access service is present, the client presents any Interactive Access Service patterns available and prompts the user to interact with one of them.
+When the user selects the realm to interact with, which takes the Access Service role, it opens that realm's user interface in a separate tab (or window).
-  * When the Access Cookie service window closes, either automatically or by the user, the   client Opens the Access Token Service.
+  * When the Access service window closes, either automatically or by the user, the client Opens the Access Token Service.

 * After the Access Token service has been requested, if the client receives a token, it tries again to read the Description Resource with the newly acquired credentials.
   * If the client instead receives an error, it returns to look for further authentication services to interact with.